CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching: CATCH

-Then, we utilize the Channel Fusion Module (CFM) to model the patch-wise channel correlations:
+After the \textit{Forward Module}, the processed time series is fed into the \textit{Channel Fusion Module}~(CFM) to dynamically model the channel correlations in each fine-grained frequency band.

-where $\mathrm{P^\prime}^i, \Tilde{\mathrm{P}}^i \in \mathbb{R}^{N \times d}$. $d$ is the hidden dimension in attention blocks.
-The CFM parallels patch-wise to model the frequency patches simultaneously.
-We further introduce the details of CFM in Section~\ref{sec: CFM} and the corresponding optimization mechanism in Section~\ref{sec: optimization}, which ensures the capability of CFM to discover appropriate channel correlations for fine-grained frequency bands.
+where $\mathrm{P^\prime}^i, \Tilde{\mathrm{P}}^i \in \mathbb{R}^{N \times d}$, $N$ is the number of channels and $d$ is the hidden dimension in attention blocks.
+The CFM parallels in a patch-wise way to model the frequency patches simultaneously.
+We further introduce the details of CFM in Section~\ref{sec: CFM}.

-Finally, we utilize the Time-Frequency Reconstruction Module~(TFRM) to flatten the patch-wise representations and reconstruct all frequency spectrums with MLP projections separately for real and imaginary patches:
+Next, we utilize the \textit{Time-Frequency Reconstruction Module}~(TFRM) to reconstruct all frequency spectrums for real and imaginary patches and simultaneously obtain their temporal reconstruction: